 - Ganymede is the only moon in the Solar system which has a magnetic field.

-- If our assumptions on Ganymede are correct, then the largest satellite of the Solar system hosts the largest ocean.
+- If our assumptions are correct, then Ganymede has the largest ocean in the Solar System.

-- Ganymede’s atmosphere is made out of oxygen in molecular form and perhaps also ozone.
+- Ganymede has an atmosphere comprised of oxygen in molecular form and has perhaps also an ozone layer.

 - Callisto has more craters than any other object in the Solar system.